Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 ### What is a `nonce` and where to find it?

+The `nonce` is a random string that is used by the Identity Provider to protect against replay attacks.
+When making a call to the `/auth` endpoint you may pass a value for the `nonce` as such - `/auth?nonce=123`.
+There exists a `nonce` claim in the ID Token whose value matches the value passed to the `/auth` endpoint.

+If no `nonce` is passed when making a call to the `/auth` endpoint, the value of the `nonce` claim will be `"undefined"` or `""`.

 ### What is a `wellKnownURL` and how to get it?

+When registering your app with the Identity Provider they will give you the `Client ID`, `Client Secret`, and `.well-known/openid-configuration` endpoint.
+Usually making a request to the `.well-known/openid-configuration` endpoint returns a JSON object containing information about the Identity Provider (eg. supported scopes and claims, keys used to sign the tokens) the clients may use this information to construct a valid request to the Identity Provider.

 ### Links
 - https://developer.okta.com/authentication-guide/tokens/validating-id-tokens